yccyenchicheng/p2pvg/README.md

 **Point-to-Point (P2P) Video Generation.** Given a pair of (orange) start- and (red) end-frames in the video and 3D skeleton domains, our method generates videos with smooth transitional frames of various lengths.
 The superb controllability of p2p generation naturally facilitates the modern video editing process.

+We will provide our PyTorch implementation for our paper.

 Overview
 ---